jfabry-noc/SharePointCopy/README.md

 - `archive_count`: Number of total archives to keep in the directory.
 Defaults to `4`.
 - `directory_path`: Path to be zipped for the archive.
 Defaults to the current repository's workspace.
 - `logging`: Log level to output.
 Must be one of `DEBUG`, `INFO`, `WARNING`, or `ERROR`.
 Defaults to `INFO`.

+## Contributions

+The solution is written in TypeScript. [ncc](https://github.com/vercel/ncc) is used to compile it down to a single, self-contained file that can be cleanly used with GitHub Actions.